input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/cardano_chain_follower/follower_instances.md

 This means that there is not one follower per application, there is one follower per stream type.

-For example,  if a wasm module subscribes to a stream of events from Genesis, and Tip, it will have two active streams.
+For example, if an application subscribes to a stream of events from Genesis, and Tip, it will have two active streams.
 If a second application also subscribes to Genesis, it can retrieve the same events and there is no need to start a third follower.

 ## Implementation details